Mexborough and Swinton Times, November 1.

-It was reported that the Surveyor had prepared an estimate of the cost of relaying the footpath that street crossings in Denaby and New Conisborough.
+It was reported that the Surveyor had prepared an estimate of the cost of relaying the footpath at street crossings in Denaby and New Conisborough.
 The estimate, which amounted to £233 4s and been forwarded to the County Council with the request that they would see that the work was done, the footpaths being on the side of the Main Road.

-“That the Council do not accept the offer of the West Riding Council to contribute half the estimated cost of the proposed improvements to the street crossings on the Denaby Main footpath, and that the Surveyor be instructed to at once, repair the footpath with the same material as is now, composed of.”
+“That the Council do not accept the offer of the West Riding Council to contribute half the estimated cost of the proposed improvements to the street crossings on the Denaby Main footpath, and that the Surveyor be instructed to at once, repair the footpath with the same material as it is now composed of.”

-He said they were constantly having complaint from Conisborough and Denaby Parish Councils and also from the representatives of those districts as to the deplorable condition of the footpaths.
+He said they were constantly having complaints from Conisborough and Denaby Parish Councils and also from the representatives of those districts as to the deplorable condition of the footpaths.
 The rural Council, had endeavoured as far as possible to put them in such a state of repair as they thought was necessary.
 Now, after several months work on the part of the staff in correspondence with the County Council, they were offered just one half of the cost.